Information for people who have been identified as being at a very high risk of severe illness from coronavirus.

 Where can I find information about my health condition, managing my condition or Covid related information specific to my condition?

 There are a number of helplines and information services that provide guidance and information tailored for people with particular health conditions.
-A list of organisations providing such services is available on the Public Health Wales website - click on the 'Charity and Support Organisation Directory for those with specific health conditions or requirements.’
+A list of organisations providing such services is available on the PHW website - click on the 'Charity and Support Organisation Directory for those with specific health conditions or requirements.’

 Should I wear a face covering for further protection?

-I am nervous about returning to work.
+I am nervous about going to work.
 What safety measures are in place?

 The Welsh Government has issued Statutory Guidance on taking all reasonable measures to minimise exposure to coronavirus in workplaces and premises open to the public.
 The Keep Wales Safe – At Work guidance builds on these requirements and aims to help employers, employees and the self-employed to work safely.